TokenStatus

 Props and Interface

-TokenStatus is a zero-configuration component that derives all its data from hooks and stores:
+TokenStatus is a zero-configuration component that derives all its data from hooks and stores while guarding the first render for hydration safety:

 export default function TokenStatus() {